radovskyb/watcher/README.md

 func main() {
 	w := watcher.New()

-	// SetMaxEvents to 1 to allow at most 1 Event to be received
+	// SetMaxEvents to 2 to allow at most 2 event's to be received
 	// on the Event channel per watching cycle.
 	//
-	// If SetMaxEvents is not set, the default is to send all events. w.SetMaxEvents(1)
+	// If SetMaxEvents is not set, the default is to send all events. w.SetMaxEvents(2)

-	var wg sync.WaitGroup
-	wg.Add(1)
+	// Only return rename or move events.
+	// w.FilterOps(watcher.Rename, watcher.Move)

 	go func() {
-		defer wg.Done()

 		for {
 			select {
 			case event := <-w.Event: